Allison Strong: Professional career

-In November 2013, Strong won Top Female Solo and People's Choice awards at the Hoboken Music Awards.
+In November 2013, Strong won the Top Female Solo and People's Choice awards at the Hoboken Music Awards.
 The following month she performed at Rockwood Music Hall in Manhattan.

 On January 12, 2014, she performed at Pianos on Manhattan's Lower East Side.
 On August 23 that same year, she performed at the fourth annual Lackawanna Music Festival, an independent music event held in Hoboken, New Jersey.
 Not long after, actor/director/producer Diego Luna flew Strong to Bogotá, Colombia to appear in an episode of Back Home, a documentary TV series on the Fusion network that follows a different celebrity guest each week on "an intimate and emotional voyage to their family's country of origin."
 Strong subsequently appeared in Under My Skin, a comedy written by Robert Sternin and Prudence Fraser, who were the creative forces behind TV series such as Who's The Boss? and The Nanny.
 The show opened May 15, 2014 at the Little Shubert Theatre.